hossam141/Work_Scenarios/kubernetes/CrashLoopBackOff_Debugging.md

 # CrashLoopBackOff Error Debugging in Kubernetes

-This repository contains the debugging steps for resolving the `CrashLoopBackOff` error in a Kubernetes pod.
-The scenario involves a web application that works locally but fails when deployed to a Kubernetes cluster.

 ## Scenario Overview

 A web application pod in Kubernetes is stuck in a `CrashLoopBackOff` state.
 The application runs fine locally, but it continuously fails to start in the cluster.
 Through investigation, we found that the issue was caused by missing dependencies in the Docker image.